Radiomaster Pocket

 A friend of mine is in the middle of building his new apartment, and as he knows I have a bit of experience with home automation he asked me for some pointers.
 I started writing up some parts that I think he needs to address now while building it out to make his life easier.
 And then I thought if I do it in english, I can make a post out of it so here it goes.
+We will see how much ends up being general and how much ends up being specific for his apartment.

 A couple of years ago I bought a pretty sweet computer from a friend of mine.
 It became my home server sitting below the TV in the living room.
 An i7-3770 with 16GB of RAM on a supermicro motherboard in a nice Zalman case.
 I threw a couple of HDDs I had laying around.
 Recently I’ve upped the RAM to 32GB.
 The configuration is now more or less maxed out.
 I could put a xeon processor and move to ECC ram but it would not bring me much.
+I am still running that computer as my server, but I made changes over time to the software setup I am running.

 I’ve just bought a PinePhone.
 I’ve ordered the Brave Heart edition, as that one is the only version available at the moment.
 Currently it seems that the only difference with the “propper” version will be that it is not comming with a usable OS on it.